What We Provide

 Acute

 Acute infections such as Invasive aspergillosis are life-threatening and occur in people with weakened immune systems.
+Rarely, someone with a normal immune system can get Aspergillus Pneumonia.

 A-Z of Aspergillosis

 The Aspergillosis Trust has compiled an A-Z of everything you might need to know if you have a diagnosis of aspergillosis.
-Written by patients for patients, this list has lots of useful tips and information for living with the disease:
+Written by patients for patients, this list has lots of useful tips and information for living with the disease.

 News & Updates